-This paper exploits the Asymmetric Gaussian curve and its tangent space for the first time.
-We develop a new method of uncovering hidden absorption bands.
-We then use the Asymmetrical Gaussian curve to derive a Master Equation to fit two overlapping bands.
-We then demonstrate the use of the Asymmetric Gaussian curve to fit four overlapping Gaussian bands, and show how this is relevant to the olivine family spectral complex at 1 m.
-We report which olivine endmember is easiest to fit using an asymmetric curve.
+This paper discusses the mathematical aspects of band fitting and introduces the mathematics of the Asymmetric Gaussian shape and its tangent space for the first time.
+First, we derive an equation for an Asymmetric Gaussian shape.
+We then use this equation to derive a rule for the resolution of two Gaussian shaped bands.
+We then use the Asymmetrical Gaussian equation to derive a Master Equation to fit two overlapping bands.
+We identify regions of the fitting space where the Asymmetric Gaussian to fit four overlapping Gaussian bands, and show how this is relevant to the olivine spectral complex at 1 ?m.
+We develop a new model of the olivine family spectrum based on previous work by Runciman and Burns.
 The limitations of the asymmetric band fitting method and a critical assessment of three commonly used numerical minimization methods are also provided.